 Controlling Allergens: Pollen

 Constant exposure to allergens means constant allergy symptoms.
-That's why controlling or avoiding the allergens that cause your symptoms is an important part of your treatment.
+That's why it's important to control or avoid the allergens that cause your symptoms.
 If you are allergic to pollen, the tips below may help.
-The more you do to keep all allergens away from your nose, the better you'll feel.
+The more you do to keep from allergens, the better you'll feel.

-The pollen that causes allergies is usually not the pollen in colorful or scented flowers such as roses.
-This pollen, which is carried from plant to plant by insects such as butterflies and bees, is large and heavy and doesn’t travel through the air.
-The types of pollen that most commonly cause allergies are made by plants (trees, grasses, and weeds) that do not have showy flowers.
-These plants manufacture small, light, dry pollen granules that are blown from plant to plant by the wind.
-Pollen can travel through the air over great distances, and is hard to avoid.
+The pollen that causes allergies is usually not the pollen carried from plant to plant by insects such as butterflies and bees.
+The types of pollen that most commonly cause allergies are made by plants (trees, grasses, and weeds) that do not have flowers.
+These plants make small, light, dry pollen granules that are blown from plant to plant by the wind.

 Below are some tips to help you limit your exposure to pollen: